browatbn2/theme-academic-cv/content/publication/browatzki-2014/index.md

   approach.
 The regression approach is favored, given that it has the potential for further optimization, provides confidence bounds for its gaze estimates and offers greater flexibility in its implementation.
-Open-source software for the methods reported here is also provided for user implementation. © 2014 Browatzki, Bulthoff and Chuang.
+Open-source software for the methods reported here is also provided for user implementation.
 tags:
 - Active vision
 - Calibration method